XVs32/kcauto_custom/README.md

 ### ***Latest download(2025/10/19)*** [***here***](https://github.com/XVs32/kcauto_custom/releases/tag/v3.1.3)

-***Warnning*** : Althought kcauto_custom could theoretically run on Windows, it was original made for Linux, I might or might not fix any compatibility issues.
+***Warnning*** : Althought kcauto_custom could theoretically run on Windows, it was originally made for Linux, I might or might not fix any compatibility issues.

 **[kcauto_custom](https://github.com/XVs32/kcauto_custom)** is a customized version of an archived project [kcauto](https://github.com/perryhuynh/kcauto) that includes additional features and functionality.
 In comparison with **kcauto**, **kcauto_custom** is less flexible while being more automatic for easy daily use.